tanaypratap/react-redux-express-starter/README.md

 * It tries to provide a basic app structure boilerplate as well to help new users structure their apps.
 * All react components are written using functional paradigm.
 * It has react router implemented with Redux bindings and has two pages with nested routes.
+* Updated demo app to get aysnc calls with Redux
+* A simple expressjs backend to show how a react app will work with backend REST APIs.
 * App serves as a test that all libraries are working perfectly.

+### Full Stack Architecture
+Currently webpack is serving the front end app but it can be served by any server (NGINX, Apache) as the final app is just two files, index.html and index_bundle.js along with bower_components folder.

+Once this app gets downloaded on client's machine it sends request to the REST API server.
+This server currently is implemented using Express JS and there's no database attached to it.
+However, this is a completely separated backend and can be done like any usual Node/Java/PHP etc. backend with Oracle/Mongo/MySQL database interaction.

 ### Production
     npm run production